Nanangwibow0/swisstronik-Tesnet-2.0/DEPLOY.md

 // SPDX-License-Identifier: UNLICENSED
 pragma solidity ^0.8.19;

+//This contract is only intended for testing purposes

 contract Swisstronik {
     string private message;

+    /**
+     * @dev Constructor is used to set the initial message for the contract
+     * @param _message the message to associate with the message variable.
+     */
     constructor(string memory _message) payable{
         message = _message;
     }

+    /**
+     * @dev setMessage() updates the stored message in the contract
-    function setMessage(string memory _message) public {
+     * @param _message the new message to replace the existing one */ function setMessage(string memory _message) public {
         message = _message;
     }

+    /**
+     * @dev getMessage() retrieves the currently stored message in the contract
-    function getMessage() public view returns(string memory){
+     * @return The message associated with the contract */ function getMessage() public view returns(string memory){
         return message;
     }